QR5.5.4 One Field For All

 3. Spin.
 The process spin direction, which can be up or down for an axis.

-Processing on the quantum network always spreads, so matter spreads a distribution around itself, like ripples in a bucket (Figure 5.15), to alter the above values in the quantum field that defines the physical world we see.
-If the above values are all null, we see empty space, but if they are mass +1 and charge -1, we see an electron, and so on.
+Matter then spreads its existence around itself, like ripples in a bucket (Figure 5.15), because all quantum activity is always passed on.
+The result is a quantum field that sets these values throughout space, and generates the physical world we see.
+For example, if its values are null, we see empty space, but if they are mass +1, charge -1, and spin ±1, we see an electron, and so on.

 Figure 5.15.
 A point standing wave spreads

-In Figure 5.16, the mass, charge, and magnetism of matter spread to affect the quantum field around it.
-A large mass strengthens the field closer to it to cause gravity.
-Charges speed up or slow down the field between them, as remainders cancel or add, to cause an electrical field.
-Magnets also speed up or slow down the field between them, as spins make space deeper or shallower, to cause a magnetic field.
+In Figure 5.16, the mass, charge, and magnetism of matter spread into the quantum field around it.
+Mass strengthens the field closer to it to cause a gravity field, charges alter the field between them to cause an electrical field, and magnets also alter the field between them to cause a magnetic field.

-The effect in all cases is that matter moves when the strength or speed of the field around it changes, as even a small bias can give movement in our time.
+The effect in all cases is that matter moves when the quantum field around it is stronger or faster one way, as even a small bias can give movement in our time.

 Figure 5.16 Gravity and electro-magnetism are one field